Praxcedes/Weather_App/README.md

 # Weather_App

-A simple and user-friendly weather application that provides real-time weather information for any city worldwide.
+A simple  weather application that provides real-time weather information for any city worldwide.
 Built with modern web technologies, Weather_App helps users stay updated on current weather conditions, forecasts, and more.

 ## Features